-In addition to paid holidays, all regular full-time employees are entitled to twenty-four (24) hours of personal leave per fiscal year at an accrual rate of 24/1950 per hour.
+In addition to paid holidays, all regular full-time employees are entitled to twenty-four (24) hours of personal leave per fiscal year.
 Thereafter, personal days will begin to accrue on the first of the fiscal year.
 Personal days cannot be carried over from one fiscal year to the next fiscal year, and they are forfeited when employment ends for any reason.
 Personal days are not paid out upon separation.